KPROJ: A Program for Unfolding Electronic and Phononic Bands: Applications

 \subsection{Graphene supercells}

 We start with perfect graphene in a $\sqrt{7}$ × $\sqrt{7}$ supercell.
-Fig.\ref{FIG5}(a) and (b) depict the geometric structure and fig.\ref{FIG5}(b) shows the BZs of the primitive cell and supercell.
-Fig.\ref{FIG5}(c) shows the band structure alone the high symmetry lines in the BZ of the primitive cell directly obtained from standard DFT calculations.
-One can see that the band structure of the supercell shows similarity to the one for the primitive cell only near K due to the existence of band crossing.
-However, the features near $\Gamma$ and M are distinctly different.
-The unfolded band structure shown in Fig.~\ref{FIG5}(d) agrees with the one calculated using the primitive cell.
+Figure \ref{FIG8}(a) shows the geometric structure, and Fig.\ \ref{FIG8}(b) the BZs, of the primitive cell and supercell.
+Figure \ref{FIG8}(c) shows the band structure along the high symmetry lines in the BZ of the primitive cell directly obtained from the supercell DFT calculations.
+Applying KPROJ to these states yields the unfolded band structure shown in Fig.~\ref{FIG8}(d), which is identical to the one calculated using the primitive cell.